 Riding the HCAC merger momentum holds incredible weight.
 Especially considering the track record of SPAC success in 2020, the backing from the smart money, and innovative design.
 Not to mention Dan Hennessy, the Founder of HCAC, has taken 4 SPAC’s public before.
 Ultimately, creating a picture which seems to good too be true.
 The optimism should sustain itself until the merger. (opinion not advice)

 However, any day after the merger, investors should tread carefully.
 Because the thought of selling shares enters the smart money’s mind.
 Also, the fact that Canoo is not rolling out EV cars until 2022 could see investors leave.
-Think of a HCAC investment like an unorthodox game of Russian roulette.
-Before the merger, you can play, but the gun has no bullets.
-However, once the merger happens, a bullet is loaded in one chamber.
-Because, a spelling spree could emerge on any day as volatility spikes, as we saw with Nikola.
-Thus investors, should have an exit strategy.

 The information above is not financial advice.
 Youth Investment Group has no liability for personal financial interests or investment decisions.
 You should make your own investment decisions based upon your own research and what you believe is best for you.